igordertigor/website-blog/docs/posts/2020-04-26-scala-python-cpp.md

 Different programming languages have different strengths and weaknesses.
 Here I summarized some experiences that I had with Python, C++ and Scala.
 Scala is fairly new to me and I am positively surprised by it, but it certainly won't act as the [glue](https://www.python.org/doc/essays/omg-darpa-mcc-position/) that python is and it is more removed from low-level computing than C++.

+Did you do a similar comparison?
+How did you approach it?
+Maybe you are also thinking which programming language to learn in the first place.
+In that case, I would love to know if this post was useful for you.
+Please leave your comments below!